yogeshmasaistudent/Event_loop-/README.md

 ## 🎬 JavaScript is Single-Threaded

-Let me explain with a simple analogy:
+Let me explain with a fun example:

-Imagine JavaScript as **one person** working in a kitchen.
+Imagine JavaScript is **one person** working inside a kitchen..
 This person can:
 - 🥘 Prepare one dish at a time
 - 📖 Read one recipe at a time
 - 🔥 Cook one item at a time
+-  No multitasking.
 This is called **Single-Threaded Execution**.

 ### Let's See It In Action! 👀